farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 ## Set up

 When you perform a setup action, you have an indirect effect on an obstacle.
-If your action has its intended result, any member of the team who follows through on your maneuver gets `+1 effect` rating or an `improved position` for their roll.
+If your action has its intended result, any member of the team who follows through on your maneuver gets `improved effect` rating or an `improved position` for their roll.

 You choose the benefit, based on the nature of your setup action.